 The list of essential functions is not exhaustive and may be supplemented.

-Graduate of an accredited institution recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation.
+Graduation from an AVMA accredited Veterinary program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA).

-Three (3) years of occupational experience within the veterinary field.
+Three (3) years of occupational (i.e., practical) experience within the veterinary field and/or three (3) years of teaching experience in the veterinary field.

-Must hold current teaching licenses, certifications or other designations as required by local, state or federal laws to work in the field.
+Current license, certification or other designation as required by local, state or federal laws to work in the veterinary field.

 Leadership or supervisory experience preferred.